Lacto-Fermented Electrolyte Drinks

-A Note on Summer Fermentation
+A Note on Seasonal Fermentation

-The tricky part of making these lacto-fermented electrolyte beverages is that you will be culturing them during the hottest part of the year.
+The tricky part of making these lacto-fermented electrolyte beverages is that you may be culturing them during the hottest part of the year.
 Fermentation is a fluid process, with the results depending greatly on environmental factors such as temperature and time.

 If your kitchen is above 85°F, check your ferments every day to be sure that the gases they produce will not burst the bottles.
 Keep in mind that they will culture faster in the warmer temperatures.
 Try to find the coolest place in your home for culturing these beverages during warmer weather or consult our article on Warm Weather Care for Cultures.

 On the other hand, if your kitchen is too cool, below 70°F, the cultures need to be kept warmer.
 Consult our article on Cold Weather Care for Cultures for tips on keeping cultures warm.